lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session11_say.md

 ### Let's get started:

+## In-session Exercise (30 minutes)
+### Connect learning and decisions from experiments to original team vision, question, and need
-## In-session Exercise (30 minutes): Pulling together team learnings, decisions, and vision
+  + Pulling together team learnings, decisions, and vision

+### 1. What shared vision did the team decide on in session 1?
-1. Throughout *Modeling to Learn*, we've made lots of team decisions.
+  + Throughout *Modeling to Learn*, we've made lots of team decisions.
 Let's review them and see what they mean for future decisions.
 What shared vision for *Modeling to Learn* did the team decide on in Session 1?
 We've tied our experiments and decisions throughout *MTL* to that vision.

+### 2. What team need and questions did we identify
-2. In sessions 2 and 3 we explored team data and trends using the *MTL* data UI.
+In sessions 2 and 3 we explored team data and trends using the *MTL* data UI.
 We learned how to find an individual patient, how to visualize trends over time for our own care or the teams' as a whole.
 And we built our team data file for use in the sim.
 In session 4 we completed the *MTL* Menu to prioritize our team's need.
 What questions did we identify and study over the next 5 sessions, using the sim UI to better understand the **causal systems story** of our team's need over time?

-3. What hypotheses did we test?
+### 3. What hypotheses did we test?

+### 4. What insights will we keep in mind as we make clinic decisions?
-4. Let's discuss what our Findings and Decisions mean for the team going forward. _As we discuss new individual and team practice decisions keep in mind the systems thinking rationale for **why** a practice decision would lead to desired outcomes over time._ As we discuss these questions consider **Complexity,** **Feedback,** and **System Behavior** over **Time.** What insights will we keep in mind as we make future clinic decisions?
+  + Let's discuss what our Findings and Decisions mean for the team going forward. _As we discuss new individual and team practice decisions keep in mind the systems thinking rationale for **why** a practice decision would lead to desired outcomes over time._ As we discuss these questions consider **Complexity,** **Feedback,** and **System Behavior** over **Time.** What insights will we keep in mind as we make future clinic decisions?

+### 5. What new approaches or targets do we want to focus on?
-5. What new decisions, approaches, or targets do we want to adopt in our team?
+  + What new decisions, approaches, or targets do we want to adopt in our team?
 Let's think about the key insights we've gotten about decisions that are within our control.

-6. What concrete actions will the team take in the real world?
+### 6. What concrete actions will the team take in the real world?

-7. How do these decisions align with the team's shared vision, question and needs?
+### 7. How do these decisions align with the team's shared vision, question and needs?

-8. What data will we watch to see how we're doing?
+### 8. What data will we watch to see how we're doing?

 ### That's it for _Modeling to Learn_ how to make _future team decisions_.
 Next is our Done/Do review.